pwipf/TangoRobot/README.md

 - Go around and obstacle if told to.
 - "Engage" target (simple action to simulate doing some operation upon reaching the target position)

+Missing:
+- The waypoints/paths are not able to be saved or loaded between separate uses of the app.
+- There is no interface to tell it which ADF file to use, it just loads the last ADF that was recorded by this app (this is saved between uses).

-This project really requires a Google Tango tablet, but with a slight modification can be tried on any android tablet, it only requires changing the TangoReal object in mainActivity to a TangoFake object, and then it will function in a sort of test mode on any tablet.
+This project is meant to run on a Google Tango tablet, but with a slight modification can be tested on any android tablet, it only requires changing the TangoReal object in mainActivity.java to a TangoFake object, and then it will function in a sort of test mode on any tablet.
 It works well to run this project on a tablet and run the TangoRobotRemote app on the android studio emulator.

 Here is a screenshot of the remote, the screen on the Tango tablet is very similar, but has a first-person view, where the robot always stays in the middle facing forward, and the view rotates and moves about the robot.

 ![screen](/RemoteScreen.png?raw=true "screenshot")

+The status and log are on the left.
+The view is a real-time 2D overhead view of the environment, robot position and rotation, and waypoints.
+The robot is the strangely shaped triangular object, the black lines are the "wheels".
+The red and blue arrows show the x and z (or y if you prefer) world axes.
+The arrow length is 1 meter.
+The grid is 1 foot squares.
+The green circles are in front of the robot and represent an indication of the current depth data being returned.